tcmulder/aquamin/docs/features/theme-configuration.md

 You could also add a `footer-script.js` file to develop front-end scripts associated with the footer, or `footer-editor.css` to add footer styling within back-end block editor.

-?> _Note:_ See how within the normal WordPress `footer.php` template, we use `get_template_part()` to grab the `footer-markup.php` file shown here: that lets us have all files associated with the footer component within this single component directory.
+?> Within the default WordPress `aquamin/footer.php` file, you'll see `get_template_part( 'assets/component-library/footer/footer-markup' )`, which includes the markup for this component.
+In this way, we have all files associated with the footer component in a single, manageable directory.

 For convenience, you can also include features here that don't quite fit the "component" concept in a traditional sense.
 Take the included WordPress styling overrides for instance: